YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 Class References
 ---------------------------------

-A class reference is defined with the :ref:`classref-stmt`.
+A class reference is defined by using a :ref:`class path string` within an XPath expression (must, when) or a path expression (leafref).
+There are two types of class references defined:

+-  **external class reference**: path string document root and context node is the class root of the external class

+-  **current class reference**: path string document root and context node is the class root of the current class

 It allows objects in other classes to be used in YANG validation statements (must, when, path) without knowing the final schema tree locations of the objects.